aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 `bounds` to `BenchApiUtil.fetchAllBenches`, which should pass `bounds` to its `$.ajax` call.

-* Return to your map `idle` event handler.
-Call `getBounds` on the map instance to get a `LatLngBounds` instance.
-Call `getNorthEast` and `getSouthWest` to get these coordinate pairs.
-Get their latitude and longitude and format these coordinates into exactly the format your API is expecting.
-Check [this documentation][lat-lng-docs] for more info.
-* Package these coordinates into a `bounds` object.
 * Call `BenchActions.fetchAllBenches`, passing `bounds`.
 * Verify that, when the map moves, you are sending a properly 'bound' request and receiving the right benches in response.